November 14, 2017

 In today’s wireless homes, communication operators and retailers have typically offered one large wireless router, using raw power to achieve coverage across the entire home.
 But with the sharp increase of household devices and the IoT, smart homes are pushing the capabilities of the single-router model.

 As a result, new application models are evolving.
 Consumers are finding that placing more routers, or nodes, in the home helps service more clients and data backhaul to the home router/modem.
-This new mesh network model ensures wireless capability across a home using some techniques that are already present in office headquarters, hospitals and college campuses via enterprise-level systems.
+This mesh (or distributed Wi-Fi) network model ensures wireless capability across a home using some techniques that are already present in office headquarters, hospitals and college campuses via enterprise-level systems.

 It’s no surprise that the RF complexity within the access point increases because of this mesh networking model and as devices integrate more standards and capabilities.